 Far Away is an interesting romance that plays with the always seductive idea of ‘the one who got away’, and the thought that when you do find closure in an unfinished relationship it will end with a Happily Ever After.
 The Greek island setting is nicely described, making you feel you can almost feel the waves lapping at your feet and taste the stifado, and Spiros is more than just an exotic hunk, with heart and depth.
 Bryan T Clark ensures that things don’t go too smoothly or predictably for Noah, who’s an unusual character in that he suffers from IBS – not a condition that often rears its uncomfortable head in romance fiction.
 Noah is also a twin, and the death of his brother when they were both children informs many of Noah’s decisions, as well as those of his parents.
 There’s a moment or two in the book when the descriptions of Noah’s mother’s behaviour make you think she might become a study in the grief caused by losing a child, which would humanise her as a character.
 Instead, she’s simply presented as the standard homophobic bitch – a sadly recurring fate for too many female relatives in MM romance.
 But that quibble aside, Far Away has much to recommend it if you’re looking to immerse yourself in the seductive vibe of a holiday love affair.

-I received a copy of Vampire Claus from Indigo Marketing in return for an honest review.
+I was given a copy of Far Away by Lori at Indigo Marketing and Design in return for an honest review.